apache/cordova-docs/docs/en/edge/cordova/inappbrowser/inappbrowser.md

             "code" - Text of the script to inject

 - __callback:__ the function that is to be called in the Cordova application after the JavaScript code is injected.
+    - If the injected script is of type "code", then the callback will be called with a single argument, which is the return value of the script, wrapped in an Array.
+(For multi-line scripts, this is the return value of the last statement, or the last expression evaluated.)

 Supported Platforms
 -------------------